hungptit/tools/README.md

 ## Tutorial ##

-Below are some practical usage of provided commands.
+Below are some practical exampeles for mlocate, mfind, fgrep, codesearch, and source2tests command.

 ### mupdatedb ###

-This command is used to build the file information database for the **mlocate** command. **mupdatedb** takes search paths as input argument and save all file information in specified database path.
-Use **-?** option to get detail information about mupdatedb's supported options.
+This command will build the file information database for the **mlocate** command. **mupdatedb** takes search paths as input arguments and save all file information in specified database path.
+Use **-h** or **--help** options to get detail information about supported input options.

 ``` shell
 mupdatedb -?